GServlet/gservlet-site/content/documentation/_index.md

 The documentation of GServlet is split into two categories:

-* The _Reference Guide_ for those who want to know how to develop applications with the API
+* The _Developer Guide_ for those who want to know how to develop applications with the API
 * The _Javadocs_ for those who want to grasp the design of the API

-## Reference Guide
+## Developer Guide

 * [GServlet 1.0.0](/docs/1.0.0)